nondejus/AwesomeUnityCommunity/README.md

 An exceedingly easy-to-use pixel perfect orthographic camera script for 2D scenes in Unity.
 * [UFPS](https://www.assetstore.unity3d.com/en/#!/content/2943) - Provides camera, controllers, and other effects for use in FPS games. :moneybag:
 * [Physical Camera](https://github.com/Unity-Technologies/Physical-Camera) - Unity Component that can describes a physical camera's attributes. (#Physics)
-* [unity-camera-follow-2d](https://github.com/minhhh/unity-camera-follow-2d) - Script to make 2d camera follow players in an interesting way.
+* [Unity Camera Follow 2D](https://github.com/minhhh/unity-camera-follow-2d) - Script to make 2d camera follow players in an interesting way.
-* [Unity-CameraSizeToVelocity2D](https://github.com/tonisuo/Unity-CameraSizeToVelocity2D) - Simple script to change the cameras size depending on the velocity of the target.
+* [Unity CameraSizeToVelocity2D](https://github.com/tonisuo/Unity-CameraSizeToVelocity2D) - Simple script to change the cameras size depending on the velocity of the target.
 * [CameraLib4U](https://github.com/mortennobel/CameraLib4U) - A third person camera system for Unity using Chase Camera.
 * [Unity First Person View](https://github.com/TiagoF11/-Unity-First-Person-View) - An asset that allows you to have a First Person Perspective where first person objects do not clip through the environment, have a separate field of view from the environment and can receive shadows from the environment.
 * [GyroCam](https://github.com/keijiro/GyroCam) - Quasi-AR with gyroscopic input.
-* [Unity3D-PerlinCameraShake](https://github.com/baratgabor/Unity3D-PerlinCameraShake) - Perlin noise based camera shake MonoBehaviour script for Unity3D, ready to attach to a Camera.
+* [Unity3D PerlinCameraShake](https://github.com/baratgabor/Unity3D-PerlinCameraShake) - Perlin noise based camera shake MonoBehaviour script for Unity3D, ready to attach to a Camera.
 Uses a coroutine-based execution that exits after the job is done.
 Should be relatively performant.

 ## Physics <a name="physics"></a>

 * [BulletSharpUnity3D](https://github.com/Phong13/BulletSharpUnity3d "") - A fork of the BulletSharp project to make the Bullet Physics Engine usable from C# code in Unity3D.
-* [gpu-physics-unity](https://github.com/jknightdoeswork/gpu-physics-unity "") - Through this configuration, no per voxel data is transferred between the GPU and the CPU at runtime.
+* [GPU Physics Unity](https://github.com/jknightdoeswork/gpu-physics-unity "") - Through this configuration, no per voxel data is transferred between the GPU and the CPU at runtime.
 * [Jello Physics](https://github.com/kwanchangnim/Jello-Physics "") - 2D Soft Body Physics for Unity.
 * [ECSPhysics](https://github.com/PhilSA/ECSPhysics "") - A physics engine made with Unity ECS.
 * [UnityPhysics2D](https://github.com/MelvynMay/UnityPhysics2D) - Examples of various Unity 2D Physics components and features.